ministryofjustice/wordpress-base-fpm/.github/README.md

 * [intranet.justice.gov.uk](https://intranet.justice.gov.uk/)

 ## Security first
-This repository uses Snyk to monitor vulnerabilities that occur in a built image.
-Snyk runs on an automated schedule ensuring we get the latest patched updates.
+This repository uses Snyk to monitor vulnerabilities that occur in a Docker image.
+Snyk runs on an automated schedule ensuring we get the latest patched updates regularly.

 To modify the schedule you can edit the GitHub Action located in `.github/workflows`.